aaronengels/DattoRMM/README.md

 # About

 This module is designed to make it easier to use the DattoRMM API in your PowerShell scripts.
-As all the hard work is done, you can develop your scripts faster and be more effecient.
+As all the hard work is done, you can develop your scripts faster and be more efficient.
 There is no need to go through a big learning curve spending lots of time working out how to use the Datto RMM API.
 Simply load the module, enter your API keys and get results within minutes!

 # Basics